 Transactions with Office Holders.
-See below - Item 10.
+See Item 10.
 Additional Information - General Provisions of Israeli Law and Related Provisions of Articles of Association - Office Holders; Item 10.
 Additional Information - General Provisions of Israeli Law and Related Provisions of Articles of Association - Approval of Certain Transactions - Approval of Transactions; and Item 10.
-Additional Information - General Provisions of Israeli Law and Related Provisions of Articles of Association - Approval of Transactions; and Item 10.
-Additional Information - General Provisions of Israeli Law and Related Provisions of Articles of Association - Approval of Certain Transactions - Approval of Employment Terms of Office Holders.
-See also Item 18.
-Financial Statements - Note 26.
+Additional Information - General Provisions of Israeli Law and Related Provisions of Articles of Association - Approval of Certain Transactions of Articles of Association - Approval of Certain Transactions of Articles of Association - Approval of Certain Transactions - Approval of Certain Transactions - Approval of Employment Terms of Office Holders.